ngugimuchangi/k2-connect-ruby/README.md

 - value `REQUIRED`
 - callback_url `REQUIRED`

 The Params are passed as the argument containing all the form data sent.
-A Successful Response is returned with the URL of the Transfer in the HTTP Location Header.
+A Successful Response is returned with the URL of the transfer request in the HTTP Location Header.

 Sample code example: